 - Guaranteed Healthcare for All.
 SB 562, the Healthy California Act, will create a single-payer system that will cover every Californian regardless of income, improve overall access, lower individual costs, and reduce the burden on employers.

 - Reforming Prop 13.
 California has lost more than $300 Billion in revenue over the past 40 years to the corporate loophole in Prop 13.
-I propose we expand Prop 13 protections for existing and new homeowners, add a provision for small scale investors, and close the loophole that has allowed giant corporations and billionaires to avoid paying their share.
+I propose we preserve Prop 13 protections for existing and new homeowners, add a provision for small businesses, and close the loophole that has allowed giant corporations and billionaires to avoid paying their share.
 We should not tax working people, retirees and young families out of their homes, or steal the modest earnings of small investors who've managed to buy a rental property or two.

 - Better attention to the needs of senior citizens, and vulnerable residents who live alone.
 We must simplify access to information and local resources, support caregivers, and better protect our seniors from elder abuse and financial predators.